 Most of Antarctica is a high, flat plateau of ice covered in snow throughout the year.
 The snow reflects the sun's solar radiation, and this combined with the altitude (an average of 14,000 feet above sea level) makes the interior of Antarctica the coldest place on Earth.

 The lowest recorded Antarctic temperature was taken at Vostok Station in July 1983: -89.2°C (-128.6°F).
 The lowest South Pole temperature is from June 23, 1982: -82.8°C (-117.0°F).
 The warmest temperature ever recorded at the South Pole, recorded at the height of the austral summer, December 25, 2011, was still well below freezing: -12.3°C (+9.9°F).

 The strong winds of Antarctica are called katabatics, formed by cold, dense air flowing out from the polar plateau of the interior down the steep vertical drops along the coast.
-It is at the steep edge of Antarctica that the strong katabatic winds form as cold air rushes.
+It is at the steep edge of Antarctica that the strong katabatic winds form as cold air rushes over the land mass.

-The highest wind speeds recorded in Antarctica were at Dumont d'Urville station in July 1972: 327km/h (199 mph), equal to the strongest wind gust recorded in the world at Mount Washington, New Hampshire (USA) on April 12, 1934, at 199mph (327km/h).
+The highest wind speeds recorded in Antarctica were at Dumont d'Urville station in July 1972: 327km/h (199 mph).
 Because the South Pole is well inland and on a flat area of the plateau, the katabatic winds are relatively mild.
-The highest recorded wind at the South Pole was only 48 knots (55 mph).
+The highest recorded wind at the South Pole was only 50 knots (58 mph).

-The South Pole is well inland on Antartica’s polar plateau at an altitude of 9,300 feet.
-Because of the altitude and its location in the middle of the white plateau, the temperature remains very low.
+The South Pole is at an altitude of 9,300 feet.
+Because of the altitude and its location in the middle of the polar plateau, the temperature remains very low.
 There is only one sunrise and one sunset each year at the South Pole: the sun rises on September 21 and sets on March 21.
-During the summer months the sun slowly spirals up to its maximum height and then back down to the horizon again over a six month period, never setting until March 21, when the sun then remains below the horizon for the next six months.
-It is during the dark winter months that the South Pole is extremely cold.
+During the summer months the sun slowly spirals up to its maximum height and then back down to the horizon again over a six-month period, never setting until March 21, when the sun then remains below the horizon for the next six months.
+It is during the dark winter months that the South Pole is at its most extreme cold.

 |Highest Recorded Temperature||+9.9°F (-12.3°C) December 25, 2011|